Nancy Astor, Viscountess Astor: 1930s

-Astor became increasingly harsh in her anti-Catholic and anti-communist sentiments.
+Astor became increasingly harsh in her antisemitic and anticommunist sentiments during this period.
 After the passage of the Munich Agreement, she said that if the Czech refugees fleeing Nazi oppression were communists, they should seek asylum with the Soviets, instead of the British.
-While supporters of appeasement felt that to be out of line, the Marquess of Lothian encouraged her comments.
+While supporters of appeasement felt that to be out of line, Lothian encouraged her comments.

 World War II

 When World War II began, Astor admitted that she had made mistakes, and voted against Chamberlain, but left-wing hostility to her politics remained.
 In a 1939 speech, the Labour MP Stafford Cripps called her "The Member for Berlin".

 Astor's fear of Catholics increased and she made a speech saying that a Catholic conspiracy was subverting the Foreign Office.
 Based on her opposition to Communists, she insulted Stalin's role (from 1941) as one of the Allied Powers during the war.
 Her speeches became rambling and incomprehensible; an opponent said that debating her had become "like playing squash with a dish of scrambled eggs".
 On one occasion she accosted a young American soldier outside the Houses of Parliament.
 "Would you like to go in?" she asked.
 The GI replied: "You are the sort of woman my mother told me to avoid".

 The period from 1937 to the end of the war was personally difficult for Astor: in January of that year she lost her sister Phyllis, followed by her only surviving brother in 1938.
-In 1940, the Marquess of Lothian died.
+In 1940, Lothian died.
 He had been her closest Christian Scientist friend even after her husband converted.
 George Bernard Shaw's wife died three years later.
 During the war, Astor's husband had a heart attack.
 After this, their marriage grew cold, likely due to her subsequent discomfort with his health problems.
 She ran a hospital for Canadian soldiers as she had during the First World War, but openly expressed a preference for the earlier soldiers.

 It was generally believed that Lady Astor, during a World War II speech, referred to the men of the Eighth Army who were fighting in the Italian campaign as the "D-Day Dodgers", suggesting they were avoiding the "real war" in France and the future invasion.
 The Allied soldiers in Italy were so incensed that Major Hamish Henderson of the 51st Highland Division composed a bitingly sarcastic song to the tune of the popular German song "Lili Marleen", called "The Ballad of the D-Day Dodgers".
 This song has also been attributed to Lance-Sergeant Harry Pynn of the Tank Rescue Section, 19 Army Fire Brigade.
 However, there is no record that she actually said this, in or out of Parliament, and she denied ever saying it.

 When told she was one of the people listed to be arrested, imprisoned and face possible execution in "The Black Book" under a German invasion of Britain, Lady Astor commented: "It is the complete answer to the terrible lie that the so-called 'Cliveden Set' was pro-Fascist."